jeinselen/VF-BlenderAutosaveRender/README.md

     - `{camera}` = render camera (independent of selection or active status)
     - `{item}` = active item (if no item is selected or active, this will return "None")
     - `{renderengine}` = name of the current rendering engine (uses the internal Blender identifier)
+    - `{host}` = name of the computer or host being used for rendering
     - `{device}` = CPU or GPU device
       - Workbench and Eevee always use the GPU
       - Cycles can use either CPU or GPU
-      - Radeon ProRender can use both CPU and GPU simultaneously (multiple GPUs will simply be listed as "GPU")
+      - Radeon ProRender can use both CPU and GPU simultaneously (in the case of multiple GPUs, additional active devices will be added as "+GPU")
     - `{samples}` = number of samples
       - Workbench will return the type of antialiasing enabled
       - Eevee will return the total number of samples taken, subsurface scattering samples, and volumetric samples